 - Use a good set of moisturizing products.

 It’s always important to use a good set of moisturizing products if dry hair is a problem.
 There are so many products out there to choose from but just in case you’re not sure which one to choose, always choose products that have helped many Naturals to soften their hair.
-For a list of 5 recommended leave-in conditioners, please check out this post.

 - Use these products on a consistent basis.